 A big thank you to Nola Aviation, a locally owned ground handling and maintenance provider, which recently donated a luggage cart to Community Sailing New Orleans.

 Why does a community sailing center need a luggage cart?
 Great question.
-CSNO will use the cart to organize and store lifejackets.
+CSNOI will use the cart to organize and store lifejackets.